chaos-lang/chaos-lang.org/website/docs/api.md

 `enum Role { DEFAULT, PARAM, CALL_PARAM };`

-`Role` enumerator symbolizes the role of a variable that used by the interpreter.
+`Role` enumerator symbolizes the role of a variable that used by the runtime.

 `DEFAULT` means it's an ordinary variable